Kyelink/node-humhub-services/README.md

 # Getting one or many post (GET method)

-To get all the posts, you can set no filter, if you want to have only some meeting some conditions, you can set as many filters as you need.
-Filters as only few conditions to examine and compare, they'll be enhanced in subsequent versions.
+To get all the posts, you can set no filter.
+If you want to have only some, you can set as many filters as you need.
+Filters have only few conditions to examine and compare, they'll be enhanced in subsequent versions.

 ## Installation